Skip to content

 https://dashboard-v3.nylas.com/applications/<YOUR_APP_ID>/hosted-authentication/idp-settings

-To use an external IDP, configure your NylasConnect instance with an identityProviderToken function that returns the current user’s IDP access token:
+To use an external IDP, configure your NylasConnect instance with an identityProviderToken function.
+This function must return the current user’s IDP access token as a string:

 import { NylasConnect } from "@nylas/connect";